In the first part of this article-series, we spoke about the general digital presence definition and some factors can hurt your business.

 Does your agency design those creatives fresh, every time without reusing past creatives?

-Such a bespoke approach doesn't provide you the agility to handle all your digital channels.
+Such a bespoke approach doesn't provide you the agility to handle your digital media presence efficiently

 When you want to build creatives for thousands of micro-interactions across several audience segments, this approach is an inhibitor.